rhammett1/smf_dr_manual/manual/npssetup.md

 <li>In case SMF DR data Synchronization will be used – set up sufficient masters for each NPS</li>
 </ul>
 <li>SMF Shell</li>
 <ul> <li>Command line option uses the syntax as the UI.
-To launch NPS setup:/opt/SmartMF/scripts/inits/setupnps.sh</li>
+To launch NPS setup: /opt/SmartMF/scripts/inits/setupnps.sh</li>
   </ul>
 </ul>
 </ul>